Jadwiga Apostoł: Capture and persecution

 The Tatra Confederation rose in popularity, having dozens of cells around Limanowa, Wadowice and Myślenice towns, and almost 500 members by the end of 1941.
 However, in January 1942 it was infiltrated by the Gestapo and broken up.

 Apostoł escaped arrest by chance, and went into hiding.
 She moved between Skomielna, Jordanów, and Bogdanówka near Myślenice, where she was finally turned in by an informant and arrested along with her co-conspirator Tadeusz Popek on 22 August 1942.

 She was brought to the Palace Hotel – the Gestapo headquarters in Zakopane – and interrogated for three months.
 From there, she was transferred to prison in Kraków and a month later deported to Auschwitz, where she worked for the Gardening Commando (prisoner # 26,273).
-On January 18, 1945 she was forced evacuation of the camp, the Death March, from Auschwitz to Wodzisław Śląski, from which she was transported to Ravensbrück, along with the rest of the female prisoners and taken to its Malchow sub-camp.
+On January 18, 1945, she was part of the forced evacuation of the camp, the Death March, from Auschwitz to Wodzisław Śląski, from which she was transported to Ravensbrück, along with the rest of the female prisoners and taken to its Malchow sub-camp.
 She escaped near Leipzig from one of the subsequent transports and survived the war.